Last Updated on March 18, 2021 by Johannes Kristjansson

 Currently, Giant bikes are sold in more than 50 countries worldwide and are represented through more than 12,000 bicycle dealers.

 Giant bikes in general are characterized by the comfortable and confident feel you get, both on and off the road.
+Giant bicycles are affordable.

-Their innovative “Liv” brand was designed by women and made exclusively for women – with a frame geometry engineered to better fit the female physique.
+The innovative “Liv” brand was designed by women and made exclusively for women – with a frame geometry engineered to better fit the female physique.

 They also manufacture a high-grade carbon fiber frame.